oskariorg/oskari-server/content-resources/README.md

     mvn clean install exec:java -Doskari.addview=postgres-sample-view.json

 The view JSON is parsed and added as view to the db as it would have been if it had been referenced in a setup-file.

+# Adding a layer

+Layers can be added without running whole setup-files.
+Add a sample layer with the following command:

+    mvn clean install exec:java -Doskari.addlayer=arcgis-background-map-fi.json

+The layer JSON is parsed and added as layer to the db as it would have been if it had been referenced in a setup/view-file.
+Referenced files have base dir src/main/resources/json/layers.